glowkeeper/reactLecture/presentation/react.md

 Dr Steven Huckle - University of Sussex Lecturer and Senior Developer at [Minima Global](https://minima.global/).

-Minima’s aim is to create a truly decentralised blockchain network that will operate as an open, co-operative ecosystem, within which users are free to transfer information and value in a secure and trusted environment.

 steve.huckle@minima.global

 - - -

+## A Quick Aside - Minima

+[Minima](https://minima.global/) is working hard to create a truly decentralised blockchain network that will operate as an open, co-operative ecosystem, within which users are free to transfer information (value) in a secure and trusted environment.

-## Overview
+## Lecture Overview

 + What is React?
 + Why React?